Skip to Main Content

 Where do I go to find scholarly journal articles?

 Click on the “Finding Articles in Databases” tab.
-A good place to begin is to choose the ProQuest Multiple database in the first text box because its contents are updated daily and includes access to core scholarly journals in most areas of study, including IR.
+A good place to begin is to choose the ProQuest Multiple database in the first text box.
+Its contents are updated daily and includes access to core scholarly journals in most areas of study, including IR.
 Additionally, the text boxes within the “Finding Articles in Databases” tab contain links to Key Databases in IR and Comparative Politics, Important Databases Related to IR, databases covering research about particular regions of the world, and comprehensive databases in other social and behavioral science disciplines.
 Most of these databases can be used to find scholarly journal articles.
 Collectively, they support a multidisciplinary approach to examining a topic.

 I need to study a particular aspect of international relations.